 July 2012 IRSA began a new Capacity Building for Social Transformation Programme (CBST).
 This is a 3 year programme which will be jointly delivered by the Institute and the God's Pacific People Programme.
 Thie new programme is a further development of programmes GPP and IRSA already offered in previous years on Leadership and Management, Social Analysis, Peace Building and Counseling.
 The scope and content of earlier activities in these areas have been extended.
 The new training courses are offered to residential as well as external students who want to specialize in one of the four areas mentioned above.
 Each specialization includes three 1-week training intensives.
 External students who seek academic credit will have to participate in the workshops and have to complete extra reading and assessment tasks plus one more 1-week intensive course as an elective in order to gain an Undergraduate Certificate.
 The other option is to participate in the workshops for professional development by which participants will get a Certificate of Participation for each training intensive completed.
 From 27/08 to 7/09/2012, IRSA delivered the first two week intensive training courses (Social Analysis I and II).
-There were 48 participants from Fiji, Kiribati, PNG, Samoa, Solomon Islands, Tahiti, Tonga Tuvalu and Germany.
-The facilitators were Dr. Manfred Ernst (IRSA Director), Dr. Holger Szesnat settlements in the wider Suva area.
-IRSA will offer Social Analysis III (focus on globaliszation) and an elective course for two weeks in August 2013.
-The fees for one week of training including meals and accommodation are 300 FJD.
-For students from outside Fiji, IRSA can subsidise travel costs for a limited number of students
+There were 48 participants from Fjii, Kiribati, PNG, Samoa, Solomon Islands, Tahiti, Tonga Tuvalu and Germany.
+The facilitators were Dr Manfred Ernst (IRSA Director), Dr Holger Szesnat (PTC Academic Dean), Fr Kevin Barr and Mr Semiti Qalowasa from the